Silang, Cavite: Spanish colonial era

-During the start of the Spanish colonization of the Philippines, tracts of land were given by the King of Spain to the conquistadores and their descendants, who collected tributes from the people residing in their acquired lands.
-Silang originally belonged to the encomienda (land grant) of Diego Jorge de Villalobos; his claim extended to what is today the towns of Carmona, Amadeo, Indang, Alfonso, General Trias, and Tanza.
-On February 3, 1595, the parish of Silang was established, formally creating the town.
+At the onset of Spanish colonization in the Philippines, the King of Spain granted tracts of land to conquistadores and their descendants, who in turn collected tributes from the inhabitants.
+Silang was originally part of the encomienda (land grant) of Diego Jorge de Villalobos, whose jurisdiction included the present-day towns of Carmona, Amadeo, Indang, Alfonso, General Trias, and Tanza.
+On February 3, 1595, the parish of Silang was formally established, marking the official creation of the town.

 For many years, Silang was one of the biggest towns, by the 20th century its land area was reduced to its current size, as some of its former villages later became independent towns.
 Indang was the first to be granted town status in 1655.
 By the 19th century, the town lost land to the towns of Carmona and Amadeo, and by 1938, the town's southern lands were ceded to become part of the city of Tagaytay.

 The Silang encomienda was later purchased from King Ferdinand VI of Spain for 2,000 pesetas on March 9, 1746, to prevent it from becoming a "friar land" like the other towns of Cavite, executed through the representation of Bernabe Javier Manahan and Gervacio dela Cruz.
+The 1818 Spanish census showed the area had 2,255 native families and 6 Spanish-Filipino families and once included Tagaytay.